OK, so we haven't done much of a job keeping up with updates. Nathan has been somewhat distracted of late.

 in accordance with the principles of organic agriculture.

-In 2016 everything should be certified organic except strawberries.
+In 2016 everything was certified organic except strawberries, beets and carrots.

 We anticipate being fully transitioned in 2017.